bayani2099/Academic-Projects/Matlab/Machine Learning/read me.md

-An Intelligent Algorithm For Lung Cancer Diagnosis using extracted features (MachineLearning, ImageProcessing).
+An Intelligent Algorithm For Lung Cancer Diagnosis using extracted features (Machine Learning, Image Processing).